 If your dog does have meningoencephalitis…

-That other blood tests ($150-$400) may be needed including; a CBC (complete blood count), a BUN (blood area nitrogen), a PCV (Packed cell volume), and a serum biochemical analysis.
-With this your veterinarian may also deem imaging; such as x-rays ($80-$450), CT scans ($1000-$1500), and a magnetic resonance imaging, known as an MRI ($2200-$2500), also necessary to make a definitive diagnosis.
+The results will likely show increased protein, globulin, and white blood cells.
+There is also a possibility that other blood tests ($150-$400) may be needed, including a CBC (complete blood count), a BUN (blood urea nitrogen), a PCV (Packed cell volume), and a serum biochemical analysis.
+With this, your veterinarian may also deem imaging, such as x-rays ($80-$450), CT scans ($1000-$1500), and magnetic resonance imaging, known as an MRI ($2200-$2500), also necessary to make a definitive diagnosis.

-Treatment of meningoencephalitis in dogs
+Treatment of Meningoencephalitis

 Fluids and Oxygen